va-kiet/Light-ExpansionNet/README.md

 ## Light-ExpansionNet: Enhancing Cost-Efficient Image Captioning through ExpansionNet v2 Optimization

-The light-weight oriented improvement for [ExpansionNet v2](https://arxiv.org/abs/2208.06551) in MSCOCO image captioning task.
+The light-weight oriented improvement for [ExpansionNet v2](https://arxiv.org/abs/2208.06551) in MSCOCO image captioning task with the three improvement:

+1) Using Swin-TranformerV2-Base as image visual features extractor backbone.
+2) Memory-Augmented Attention implemented in the old Multi-Head Attention
+3) The adjustment in Static and Dynamic Expansion structure with the new Multiplicative Residual Embedding layer, the number of encoder and decoder layer are also dropped.

 ## Training Scripts: